MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-resource-propagation.md

 #### `PickN` with topology spread constraints

-You can use topology spread constraints to force the division of the cluster placements across topology boundaries to satisfy availability requirements, for example, splitting placements across regions or update rings.
+You can use topology spread constraints to force the division of the cluster placements across topology boundaries to satisfy availability requirements.
+For example, use these constraints to split placements across regions or update rings.
 You can also configure topology spread constraints to prevent scheduling if the constraint can't be met (`whenUnsatisfiable: DoNotSchedule`) or schedule as best possible (`whenUnsatisfiable: ScheduleAnyway`).

 The following example shows how to spread a given set of resources out across multiple regions and attempts to schedule across member clusters with different update days.